Japan & the Cherry Blossoms: SOLD OUT

 After breakfast we begin our journey south to Kyoto, the ancient capital of Japan for 1,000 years until 1867 when Tokyo took the crown.
 Surrounded by mountains, Kyoto is the city that touches the heart of the Japanese in a way that no other place can.
 Ancient customs and heritage have continued here as Geisha and Maiko scurry between appointments in tiny alleys lit by traditional lanterns.
 En-route we visit Nara Park, a serene place of natural beauty and infinite treasures, and home to around 1,200 freely roaming deer.
 Among the historic buildings within the park are Todaiji Temple, the world’s largest wooden structure, which houses the ‘Giant Buddha’ that soars 16 metres in height.
 After our visit here we continue on to Kyoto.

-Grand Prince Hotel (or similar)
+Hotel Noku (or similar)

 30/03/2020 Kyoto (BLD)